skatenerd/moose/README.md

 ## TODO:

+Determine whether messages are actually piling up ("accumulating"?) in any channels

 Clean up after a user closes websocket connection.
 Figure out what to do in the case of a browser refresh.

 When you request a token, the app should tell you how many people are also waiting for it.